Product Design Developers Creating Eco-Friendly Products

 Designing for the environment as product design developers

-Environmental sustainability requires you to take a bigger look at the entire process of your product design.
+Environmental sustainability requires you to take a closer look at the entire process of your product design.
 Designers need to look at the factors that go beyond the financial and practical considerations for their product design, paying attention to each step both before and after the product production.
-Such as: the sourcing and processing of the materials, and what happens to the product once it’s reached the end of its life.

 The DfE approach